-1. It is a common knowledge that the capital city of Ghana is Accra.
+1. It is a common knowledge that Accra is the capital city of Ghana.
 However, the country also has other cities and only Tamale is in the northern region.
 Given this, Tamale acts as the capital city of the northern region in Ghana, which is occupied by the Mole-Dagomba people.
 The city has a capacity of just over 350,000 people.

 2. Tamale is the city in which there is a perfect architectural blend of modern buildings and traditional slum, and is inhabited by people that are very hospitable and warm and that have a great respect for the traditional political system that they have in place, a system that was introduced more than four hundred years ago by the settlers.